fabkrum/web-performance-resources/crux-page-data.md

 * Most websites have a sitemap.xml in their root directory.
 Try to open the sitemap.xml in your browser `https://site-domain.com/sitemap.xml`
 * If you are not lucky, you might find their location in the robots.txt file: `https://site-domain.com/robots.txt`
-* If you are still not lucky, you have to add the URLs manually or create a sitemap.xml first.
+* If you are still not lucky, add the URLs manually or create a sitemap.xml first.

 This script loops through the sitemaps and checks all URLs.
 The following sitemap structure is expected: `<urlset xmlns="http://www.sitemaps.org/schemas/sitemap/0.9"><url><loc>`

-In the Google Sheet "Type" column sitemap URLs are called "Page (Sitemap)".
+In the Google Sheet "Type" column, sitemap entries are named: "Page (Sitemap)".

 ```
 const SITEMAPS = [